-- 2.2 In the junior school, the school uses its own framework to determine attainment, instead of the national framework. - 2.3 At GCSE in the year 2015 performance was above, and in the year 2016 in line with, the national average for maintained schools. - 2.4 In the sixth form, pupils have not yet been entered for A-level examinations. - 2.5 The curriculum is documented, supported by appropriate plans and schemes of work for the pupils and covers the required breadth of material.
+- 2.2 In the preparatory school, the school uses its own framework to determine attainment, instead of the national framework. - 2.3 At GCSE in the years 2014 to 2016, results have been above the national average.
+Results in IGCSE have been higher than worldwide norms.
+Results in IGCSE chemistry, English literature and science double award have been similar to worldwide norms. - 2.4 Results in A-level examinations were above the national average in 2014 and 2015, and in-line with the national average in 2016 for sixth formers in maintained schools. - 2.5 The curriculum is documented, supported by appropriate plans and schemes of work for the pupils and covers the required breadth of material.
 The teaching enables pupils to make good progress, encompasses effective behaviour management and is supported by suitable resources.
-A suitable framework for the assessment of pupils' performance is in place. - 2.6 The standards relating to the quality of education [paragraphs 1-4] are met.
+A suitable framework for the assessment of pupils' performance is in place.

+2.6 The standards relating to the quality of education [paragraphs 1-4] are met.